-However, if a board adopts term/age limits, it should follow through and not waive such limits.
+On occasion, age or term limits can be used as a means to remove a director for boards that are unwilling to police their membership and enforce turnover.
+If a board adopts term/age limits, it should follow through and not waive such limits.
 If the board waives its term/age limits, Glass Lewis will consider recommending shareholders vote against the nominating and/or governance committees, unless the rule was waived with sufficient explanation, such as consummation of a corporate transaction like a merger.